commercetools/opentelemetry-collector-example/README.md

 docker-compose --env-file .env up --no-build
 ```

+## NewRelic
 The collector is preconfigured to export metric, traces and log entries to NewRelic.
-In order to activate it add your NewRelic api key to the `.env` file and restart the
+In order to activate it add your NewRelic api key to the `.env` file.
+Make sure OpenTelemetry Collector service
+in [docker-compose.yml](./docker-compose.yaml) has the NewRelic command uncommented.
+Restart the containers.

+## Dynatrace
+The collector is preconfigured to export metric, traces and log entries to Dynatrace.
+In order to activate it add your Dynatrace OTLP endpoint and Dynatrace API key to the `.env` file.
+Make sure OpenTelemetry Collector service
+in [docker-compose.yml](./docker-compose.yaml) has the Dynatrace command uncommented.
-containers.
+Restart the containers.

 ## Jaeger UI